HOW WE WORK TOGETHER TAX PREPARATION

 - NOTE: If you are only missing a brokerage statement, K-1, or one piece of information, please go ahead and get everything else to us.
 Don’t wait for just one piece of late information.

-- Request a secure checklist by emailing email@example.com and we’ll email it to you.
-Clicking the checklist in the email takes you to a secure page where you can safely and easily upload documents (in PDF format, please).
+- Request a secure checklist by emailing firstname.lastname@example.org and we’ll email it to you as soon as possible.
+Clicking the checklist in the email takes you to a secure page where you can safely and easily upload documents (in PDF format only, please).

 - Use the TaxCaddy app to securely submit documents to us.
 This app allows you to use your phone to submit photos of your documents.
 It will also automatically retrieve documents for you if you link your accounts.